 You start believing that your depressive symptoms give a true picture of who you are.

-This then leads to a decline in your sense self-worth.
+Because, this leads to a decline in your self-worth.

-As your self-worth plummets, It drags your mood down with it.
-And once your mood is down, your behaviour will get affected negatively.
+And as your self-worth plummets, It drags your mood down with it.
+And once your mood is down, your behaviour's affected negatively.

 At this stage' depression starts to act like gravity.

 It pulls you down regardless of your massive efforts to pull yourself up.